-Committee Assistant: Works with the LPRO Analyst (formerly Committee Administrator) in providing assistance to legislative committees.
+Committee Assistant: Works with the Committee Administrator in providing assistance to legislative committees.
 The assistant is responsible for recording meetings, preparing and maintaining the committee records, and submitting reports to the office of either the Chief Clerk of the House or Secretary of the Senate.

-Committee Counsel: Another name for an LPRO Analyst (formerly Committee Administrator) who is an attorney.
+Committee Counsel: Another name for a Committee Administrator who is an attorney.

-Committee Records: The office that provides copies of minutes/recording logs, exhibits, and audio recordings of legislative committee meetings.
+Committee Records: Office that provides copies of minutes/recording logs, exhibits, and audio recordings of legislative committee meetings.

-Committee Reports: A one page report made to the Speaker of the House or President of the Senate by a standing, special, or conference committee, which recommends further action on a measure, or reports the measure without recommendation.
+Committee Reports: A one-page report filed with the Chief Clerk and Secretary of the Senate and made to the Speaker of the House or President of the Senate by a standing, special, or conference committee, which 'reports' the measure out of that committee's possession and recommends further action on a measure, or reports the measure without recommendation.

-Concurrence: The agreement by one chamber to a proposal or action taken by the other chamber.
+Concurrence: Agreement by one chamber to a proposal or action taken by the other chamber.